-As of March 31, 2019, the Company had a cash balance of approximately $135,000, which excludes interest income of approximately $3,006,000 from the Company’s investments in the Trust Account which is available to the Company for tax obligations.
-Through March 31, 2019, the Company has withdrawn approximately $876,000 of interest income from the Trust Account to pay its income and franchise taxes, of which approximately $176,000 was withdrawn during the three months ended March 31, 2019.
+As of December 31, 2018, the Company had a cash balance of approximately $271,000, which excludes interest income of approximately $2,016,000 from the Company’s investments in the Trust Account which is available to the Company for tax obligations.
+Through December 31, 2018, the Company has withdrawn approximately $700,000 of interest income from the Trust Account to pay its income and franchise taxes, of which approximately $475,000 was withdrawn during the year ended December 31, 2018.

-If the Company is unable to raise additional capital, it may be required to take additional measures to conserve liquidity, which could include, but not necessarily be limited to, suspending the pursuit of a Business Combination.
+If the Company is unable to raise additional capital, it may be required to take additional measures to conserve liquidity, which could include, but not necessarily be limited to, suspending the pursuit of a potential transaction.
 The Company cannot provide any assurance that new financing will be available to it on commercially acceptable terms, if at all.

 In addition, in connection with the Company’s assessment of going concern considerations in accordance with Financial Accounting Standard Board’s Accounting Standards Update (“ASU”) 2014-15, “Disclosures of Uncertainties about an Entity’s Ability to Continue as a Going Concern,” management has determined that the mandatory liquidation and subsequent dissolution raises substantial doubt about the Company’s ability to continue as a going concern.

-The liquidity condition and date for mandatory liquidation raise substantial doubt about the Company’s ability to continue as a going concern through June 7, 2019 (or September 9, 2019 as applicable), the scheduled liquidation date of the Company if it does not complete a Business Combination prior to such date.
+The liquidity condition and date for mandatory liquidation raise substantial doubt about the Company’s ability to continue as a going concern through June 7, 2019 (or September 9, 2019 as applicable), the scheduled liquidation date of the Company.
 These financial statements do not include any adjustments relating to the recovery of the recorded assets or the classification of the liabilities that might be necessary should the Company be unable to continue as a going concern.